Erin’s Recipe Rundown

 • Coconut: This is totally optional (you can just add more oats in it’s place) but I love the addition of coconut to this chewy oatmeal raisin cookie.
 It adds another layer of chew and flavor.

 • Orange Juice/Raisins: One of the tricks with this recipe is to soak the raisins in orange juice.
-This makes the juicy raisins and gives the cookies a little orange flavor.
+This makes the raisins juicy and gives the cookies a little orange flavor.

-SERCRET INGREDIENT!
+SECRET INGREDIENT!

 TIP: Soaking the raisins in orange juice hydrates the raisins making them plump and flavorful.
 It also adds a delicious flavor to the cookies.